UnicoenProject/Junicoen/README.md

 ========

 ## Requirements
-- [Xtend Eclipse Plugin](http://eclipse.org/xtend/) (if you want to edit this project using Eclipse.)
+- [Xtend Eclipse Plugin](http://www.eclipse.org/xtend/download.html) (if you want to edit this project using Eclipse.)

+## How to Import
+1. Import > Maven > Existing Maven Projects